DeepthiSudharsan/Analyzing-Marketing-Customer-Values-using-Spark/README.md

 #### Analysis of Customer Information (analysiscustomer.scala)
 #### Analysis of Company Information (analysiscompany.scala)

-#### The codes have been annotated and the outputs have also been commented out for reference
+#### The codes have been annotated and the outputs have also been commented out for reference.
+The conclusions after the analysis have been commented at the fag end of the code.

 ***